Personal Call: Plot summary

 A cocktail party is in full flow at the Kensington home of James and Pam Brent when there is a phone call.
-Mrs. Lamb, the Brent's housekeeper fetches James and the operator puts the call through.
+Mrs. Lamb, the Brents' housekeeper fetches James and the operator puts the call through.
 He hears a slightly ethereal voice that claims to be that of a woman called Fay.
 James is shocked and angry and demands to know who the caller really is.
 She repeats that she is Fay, she is at Newton Abbot railway station and that she is waiting for him.
 Pam comes into the hall from the party and James, shaken, slams the phone down but refuses to say who the caller was.
 He sends her back to look after his guests and rings the operator to find out where the call came from.
-He is stunned to find out that no call has been put through to his house today.
+He is stunned to find out that no call has been put through to his house that day.
 Pam comes back from the party again, suspicious about what is going on.
 James tries to reassure her that there is no problem.
 Pam tells him that she has invited two friends who she has not seen for a long time to come round and play bridge tomorrow.

 At a railway station a woman asks a porter where the telephone kiosk is for long-distance calls.
 After she has been pointed in the right direction, the porter turns to his colleague and tells him that she reminds him of someone – someone connected with the matter of a dead woman.